Where is Distillery Row? How do I get there?

 What does the Portland Distillery Passport do?
 Do I need to have one to visit Distillery Row?

 The passport makes it easier and more affordable for you to visit Distillery Row in SE Portland as well as the NW Distiller’s District.
 It’s primary purpose is to save you money when you visit multiple distilleries.
 Rather than pay tasting fees at each distillery, you purchase the passport at a reduced price and your tasting fees are waived at all Distillery Row and NW Distiller’s District destinations.
-Tasting fees to all locations would generally add up to approximately $55.
-Purchasing the passport for $30 saves you $25 off tasting fees (it also includes a $5 gift certificate thus reducing your costs even more).
+Tasting fees to all locations would generally add up to well over $65-$75.
+Purchasing the passport for $20 saves you from those individual tasting fees.
+(Though keep in mind there are several tiers of tasting fees at some locations for limited edition or premium products.
+You may have to pay for those if you want to try them.)

 But no, you do NOT need to have a passport.
 You are welcome to visit the distilleries and pay the individual tasting fees at each location.